 Arts Intensive #2: Designing Student-Centered Curriculum

 November 8, 2019 | Chicago Cultural Center | 8:30am–12:30pm

-- explore ways to activate and increase student voice and choice in your arts curriculum
+- explored ways to activate and increase student voice and choice in their arts curriculum

-- understand the design-thinking process and how it can be used to engage and empower students
+- understood the design-thinking process and how it can be used to engage and empower students

-- use a design thinking model to research and prototype tools and/or techniques that will help your students develop into more independent, motivated learners, thinkers, and makers
+- used a design thinking model to research and prototype tools and/or techniques that would help students develop into more independent, motivated learners, thinkers, and makers

 Arts Intensive #3: Creating Student-Driven Formative Assessments

 January 31, 2020 | Chicago Cultural Center | 8:30am–3:30pm